abdulsomod1/portfolio-project/README.md

 # Portfolio project 1

-> The project contains some information about the owner of the.
+> The project was buil with html and css and the project shows some informations.

 ![screenshot](./app_screenshot.png)